cng00006/hello-world/README.md

 #This is new text.
-Witten by me, not GitHub
+Witten by me, not GitHub That is this line, Not the text below.
+I did not write that.

 # Welcome to GitHub